xcui-math/Algebra_2019/README.md

 #### Email Policy

-I encourage you to ask questions about the syllabus, covered material, and homeworks during lectures.
-However, if office hours conflict with your schedule, please use email to set up a one-on-one meeting with me.
-Use the subject line "DiscreteMath Meeting Request" for your message, and please include a brief description of the reason for the meeting.
+I encourage you to ask questions about the syllabus, covered material, and homeworks during and after lectures.
+However, if those conflict with your schedule, please use email to set up a one-on-one meeting with me.
+Use the subject line "Meeting Request" for your message, and please include a brief description of the reason for the meeting.